supersu-man/apkupdater-library/README.md

 If you also release APK files with every new release on GitHub just like me, this could be a very useful Library.

 # Requirements
-- Version name in Gradle and Tag version on GitHub needs to be same (adding 'v' is optional on GitHub Tag version).
+- Your App Version name in Gradle and your release Tag version on GitHub needs to be same (adding 'v' is optional in GitHub Tag version).

 Gradle:
 ```